Noncommutative Laplacian and numerical approximation of Laplace-Beltrami spectrum of compact Riemann surfaces: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows.
 In Section \ref{Section2}, we introduce the geometric framework underlying our construction, namely the foliation of compact Riemann surfaces induced by an $S^1$-action, and the associated momentum map.
-Section \ref{Section3} presents the matrix regularization of the Laplace–Beltrami operator.
+Section \ref{Section3} presents the matrix regularization of the Laplace–Beltrami operator on a manifold defined with a single coordinate chart.
 We first recall the necessary preliminaries on Poisson brackets and the Laplace–Beltrami operator, and then construct the noncommutative analogue through a quantization map defined on matrix algebras.
-Section \ref{Section4} is devoted to numerical experiments that illustrate the convergence and robustness of the proposed method on the sphere, the ellipsoid and the embedded torus $\mathbb{T}^2\subset \mathbb{R}^3$.
+Section \ref{Section4} treats the general case of a manifold given by several coordinate charts.
+Section \ref{Section5} is devoted to numerical experiments that illustrate the convergence and robustness of the proposed method on the sphere, the ellipsoid and the embedded torus $\mathbb{T}^2\subset \mathbb{R}^3$.